copenlu/academic-kickstart/content/people/shailza/index.md

 role = "PhD Intern"

 # Short bio (displayed in user profile at end of posts)
-bio = "Shailza is a PhD Student at the Technical University of Kaiserslautern, and a research assistant at DFKI.
+bio = "Shailza is a Senior Machine Learning Scientist at Flinn.ai.
 She was visiting CopeNLU in Winter/Spring 2021 to work on interpretability."

 # External website link
 external_link = "https://shailzajolly.github.io/"